cloudogu/makefiles/README.md

 This module holds the `dependencies` target, which is utilized by the `build` target.
 It uses `go dep` for fetching dependencies.

+Include only one of the files: dependencies-godep.mk OR dependencies-glide.mk

 ### dependencies-glide.mk

 This module holds the `dependencies` target, which is utilized by the `build` target.
 It uses `glide` for fetching dependencies.

+Include only one of the files: dependencies-godep.mk OR dependencies-glide.mk

 ### build.mk